expobrain/resume/README.md

 ### Smart Energy Experience, Staff Engineer - from 07/2020 to 01/2022

-Working on making the usage of electricity smarter and and cheaper starting with EV smart charging :
+Contributed to the development of an intelligent and cost-efficient EV charging system aimed at optimizing electricity usage:

-- Managed the technical direction and integration with other systems inside and outside Bulb
+- Oversaw technical direction and facilitated integration with internal and external systems at Bulb.
-- Build a scalable, event driven, microservice architecture with asynchronous code
+- Built a scalable, event-driven microservices architecture with asynchronous code.
-- Tutored members of the team to help them grow
+- Provided guidance and mentorship to team members to support their professional development.
-- Working closely with Product Managers to drive the implementation of the smart energy product
+- Collaborated closely with Product Managers to execute the implementation of the smart energy product.

-Achievements:
+Accomplishments:

-- Bootstrapped the team and the project for the Smart Energy Platform
+- Initiated and built the team and project for the Smart Energy Platform from scratch
-- Promoted documentation of our systems and tools to automate diagnostic tasks
+- Instituted documentation of systems and tools to automate diagnostic tasks, streamlining processes
-- Pioneered the usage of modern asynchronous programming in Python
+- Pioneered the utilization of modern asynchronous programming in Python to enhance efficiency and productivity.

 Technologies: **_Python, Typescript, Kubernetes, GCP_**